CryptoTengo/PanjoCoin/docs/Tokenimics.md

 ### Decentralized Architecture

-No owner account, no administrative privileges, and no transfer taxation.
+No governance layer, no voting system, no administrative control.

 ---

 # 🎭 7.
 Narrative Foundation

-PanjoCoin originates from the story of Panjo, a Shar Pei whose visits brought smiles to children undergoing treatment at M. Iashvili Central Children's Hospital in Tbilisi.
+PanjoCoin originates from the story of Panjo, a Shar Pei whose visits brought comfort to children undergoing treatment at M. Iashvili Central Children's Hospital in Tbilisi.

 The token combines:

 * Meme-driven cultural narrative
 * Transparent blockchain distribution
-* Charity-oriented utility layer
+* Charity-associated identity layer
 * Fixed-supply token economics

 into a single digital asset ecosystem.